OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 #### Ideal Approach

 Ideally, assessments of social resilience would include national-level and as well as local rules and other relevant institutional mechanisms that are meant to safeguard ocean health.
-The global focus has been on international treaties and indices, so your region should have more localized information.
-There would also be information as to their effectiveness and enforcement. of more.
+In Global assessments, the focus has been on international treaties and indices, so your region may likely have more localized information and you can update the resilience matrix and resilience layers.
+There would also be information as to their effectiveness and enforcement.
 Information on social norms and community (and other local-scale) institutions (such as tenure or use rights) that influence resource use and management would be useful too.

 #### Practical Considerations

 In practical terms, resilience is hard to define and finding data can be difficult.
 It is often difficult to find regulations and indicators that would directly 'balance' individual stressors, but it is worth the effort to explore what information is available in the local context and how it could be included as resilience measures.
 You may be able to construct your own set of indicators for resilience (particularly social resilience) using proxy data.
 Your team may have to get creative to develop appropriate assessment measures here.
 It can be metrically be defined as presence-versus-absence (value of zero or one), or on a scale (value between zero and one) if the measure is an assessment or score.
-For instance in the global study,  resilience measures that were counted in the socio-economic resilience class of data came from the World Governance Indicators (http://govindicators.org).
+For instance in global assessments,  resilience measures that were counted in the socio-economic resilience class of data came from the World Governance Indicators (http://govindicators.org).
 In a regional context, however, a more appropriate data layer might be a local governance index of some kind, preferably developed by a reputable organization using credible methods.

 When available, national-level data are preferable to global-level data for your assessment.
 These include national laws on the environment, or protection of the marine environment or rivers that lead to coastal waters.
 National laws include things like the Clean Water Act (CWA) and the Endangered Species Act (ESA) in the U.S., or the national implementations of the E.U.
 Water Framework Directive.
 National actions can also be broadened beyond just legislation to include administrative procedures such as those involving permits, licenses, court cases, administrative action, and compliance mechanisms.
-[Cultural items at the national scale, such as holidays, are also applied at this scale]

 State or province-level laws provide more regionally-specific information and thus work well for assessments.
 This would involve looking at the same types of laws and policies that exist on the national level, but specifically incorporating those that have been tailored to fit the needs of a particular sub-national area.
 This includes things such as California's state-level California Environmental Quality Act (CEQA), or the California Ocean Protection Act (COPA), which have laws designed specifically to protect California's environment.
 This would tell you more relevant information than using data from a national or international law.
 Local level regulations will usually provide you with the most accurate information for your assessment in order to tailor it best to the local context.